Ensemble and choir information

 Tuesday 6:00pm - 8:00pm

-Orchestra Newcastle is for players 16 and over.
-It is brand new, providing orchestral performing opportunities for musicians, amateur and part-time performers in the Hunter Region.
-Be part of an orchestral community of mentors, enthusiasts, professionals and internationally acclaimed music staff at the Conservatorium of Music, Newcastle.
+University of Newcastle Orchestra provides performing opportunities for orchestral musicians in the Hunter Region.
+Be part of an orchestral community of mentors, students, enthusiasts and internationally acclaimed music staff from the Conservatorium of Music, Newcastle.
+For players 16 and over.